5T33Z0/OC-Little-Translated/Content/13_Peripherals/Reset_App_Permissions.md

 # How to Reset App Permissions on macOS

-When an app asks for access to your camera, microphone, or screen and you accidentally click "Don't Allow," it can be frustrating — macOS won't ask again automatically.
+When an app asks for access to your camera, microphone, or screen and you accidentally click "Don't Allow," or you are not beiing asked all due to AMFI-issues, it can be frustrating — macOS won't ask again automatically.
 Fortunately, there's a simple Terminal command that lets you reset these permissions so the app will prompt you again.

 ## The `tccutil` Command